muhammed-mamun/Recipe_AI_Multi_Agent_System/docs/COMPLETION_SUMMARY.md

 ```
 ### Our "No Questions Asked" Return Policy 😊🛍️

 Hi there!
-We're all about making your shopping hassle-free at Chaldal.
+We're all about making your shopping hassle-free at recipe.

 #### 🔄 **General Returns**
 - **Return any item** to the delivery person **right at your door**